darklab8/fl-darkbot/docs/index.md

 - Adding player bases for tracking in discord channel

+# Project status

+in active development until at least all planned features are added from the list "Comin soon" and "For later"

 # Future plans: Comming Soon

 - Adding players for tracking based on tag in nickname or star systems / regions to track